By Sarah Morton

 And then, after a swift pint of local brew in The Sligachan, we were homeward bound, I couldn’t keep myself from peering back towards the pink sky, dropping sun and dramatic Black and Red Cuillins as we edged further away from this other world.

-Walking on Skye really is a magical experience, our Wilderness Walking trip to the Outer Hebrides and Skye takes in most of these same sights, and a great deal more, with limited availability on the 26th May departure.
+Walking on Skye really is a magical experience, our Wilderness Walking trip to the Isle of Skye takes in most of these same sights, and a great deal more.